orstavik/JoiComponents/book/chapter2/Mixin2_SlotchangeMixin.md

-Using the pattern `ReactiveMethod` and `FunctionalMixin`, these two API are combined to observe any and all changes to an elements `flattenedChildren` and trigger a life cycle method `.slotchangeCallback(slot, newAssignedNodes, oldAssignedNodes)` whenever such a change occurs.
+Using the pattern `ReactiveMethod` and `FunctionalMixin`, these two API are combined to observe any and all changes to an elements `flattenedChildren` and trigger a life cycle method `.slotchangedCallback(slot, newAssignedNodes, oldAssignedNodes)` whenever such a change occurs.

 The `SlotchangeMixin(Base)` uses the `constructor()` to initialize both listeners, and